-The goal of the Committee on Research (CR) is to facilitate meaningful, high-quality research with University of Phoenix topics, samples, and/or data in order to further the mission and vision of the University.
+The goal of the Committee on Research (COR) is to facilitate meaningful, high-quality research with University of Phoenix topics, samples, and/or data in order to further the mission and vision of the University.

 What is the purpose of the Committee on Research?

 The University must protect its proprietary information and the privacy of its students, faculty, and employees, as well as manage the frequency in which they are contacted.
 Therefore, the institution must strategically manage the research being conducted to provide maximum protection for all constituencies.
 The Committee on Research serves two purposes: